Fun Fact:

 Gen 1 remains a solid entry point for anyone curious about smart glasses without committing to the latest hardware.
 The camera is serviceable, the audio is acceptable, and the AI features work well enough for casual use.

 Gen 2, however, feels better aligned with where the category is heading in 2026.
-It’s faster, sharper, more comfortable, and more dependable.
-For users planning to wear smart glasses daily — whether for content capture, calls, or AI assistance — Gen 2 is clearly the more refined experience.
+Faster, more comfortable, and more dependable in the moments that actually matter.
+For anyone planning to wear these daily — whether for content, calls, or AI assistance — the gap between generations is real enough to feel it.

 Sources